 Compared to the full-size Security-9, the Compact is about an inch less in length, .6-inch less in height, and has barrel that’s .6-inch shorter.
 As you’d expect, it weighs a couple of ounces less, too.
-But like the original, it’s still a shrouded hammer-fired, single-action (basically, a scaled-up version of the proven LCP II) pistol with a Browning tilt-barrel design.
+But like the original, it’s still a shrouded hammer-fired, single-action (basically, a scaled-up version of the proven LCP II) sidearm with a Browning tilt-barrel design.
+Many 9mms in this class are striker fired.

 The reduction in height and length mean it’s much more concealable than its bigger brother.
 It also makes this a two-finger pistol (above) when using one of the two flush-fit 10-round magazine that Ruger includes with the pistol.

 Jeremy thought the Security-9 could have done with a more aggressive texture for a sure-er grip.
 That wasn’t my experience.
 Even when my hand got sweaty, I didn’t have any trouble maintaining a good hold on the handle.
+However, the Ruger lacks a selection of back straps for tuning grip fit.
 The angled cocking serrations are sharp enough to get a good grip on the relatively easy slide racking alloy steel slide, too.
 And I don’t expect it to chafe if carried under a shirt against bare skin.

 While the magazine release is perfectly positioned, I could have done with a slightly bigger (taller) button.
 Then again, my hands are unusually small.
 The average shooter will have no problem dropping a mag without adjusting their grip.